crafttheweb/thelastpickle/_posts/2013-09-13-CQL3-to-Astyanax-Compatibility.md

 And [this post](http://mail-archives.apache.org/mod_mbox/cassandra-user/201309.mbox/%3C541C7781A689464891C05251C07E8CCF3D9D29D57B%40farseer.lithium.local%3E) from a recent mail list thread about insert performance of CQL3.

 ### (Edit)
-After a brief off list chat with [Paul Cichonski](https://github.com/paulcichonski), author of the reply above, I'm including the code example here for completeness because it's a good complement to the timeseries one we have already.
+After a brief off list chat with [Paul Cichonski](https://github.com/paulcichonski), author of the reply above, I'm including the code example here because it's a good complement to the time series one we have already.

 The CQL table definition: